metalunk/ParticleSwarmOnGoogleEarth/README.md

-# ParticleSwarm on GoogleEarth
+# Optimization on GoogleEarth
 ## What is this?
-This app runs ParticleSwarm optimization on Google Earth.
-Optimize value is elevation.
+This is optimization program.
+Optimized value is elevation at the Earth.

-Some parameters are in the code particle_swarm.ts.
-(I will make the code getting parameter from URI)
+So I used GoogleElevation API and GoogleEarth API.

+This includes two optimization methods - NelderMead method, Particle Swarm Optimization (PSO).

 ## How to run?
 1. Install GoogleEarth Plugin to your browser
-2. Run particle_swarm.html
+2. Run NelderMead/nelder_mead.html or ParticleSwarm/particle_swarm.html